Smile Powered Pop Music with the PhotoSYNTH and friends!

 Drake Music presents, the PhotoSYNTH, the happiest way to make music!

-The smile powered synthesizer that grants you and your friends radical new musical superpowers!
+The smile powered synthesizer that grants you and your friends radical new musical superpowers.

 This magic mirror tracks your movements, moods and expressions and converts them into music β€” giving your reflection a musical purpose!